H needs to be a HCB Hamiltonian

 Symmetry-Based Error Correction

-The following image shows a histogram of counts for the Z-HCB group of the H4 HCB-Hamiltonian.
-The different counts for the ground state calculation that was closest to the exact energy and the counts for the energy that were the most inaccurate are shown.
+Figure 1 shows a histogram of counts for the \(Z\)-HCB group of the \(H_4\) HCB-Hamiltonian.
+The different bitstring counts for the ground state calculation that was closest to the exact energy and the bitstring counts for the energy that were the most inaccurate are shown.

 If a bitstring contains more 1s, we know there must have been a severe error in the computation and we discard this sample.
+E.g. in the worst result for the \(Z\)-group, the most frequent bistring was ‘1111’, which is physically impossible and should be discarded.
 The following code applies this error mitigation to a dictionary of counts and recalculates the ground state energy.
-(Kottmann et al. (2020))
+(Kottmann et al.)

 import tequila as tq